Viktor-alt-oss/Viktor-alt-oss/README.md

-## Hi there 👋, I'm Viktor </h1>
+<h1 align="center"> Hi there 👋, I'm Viktor </h1>

-Here are some ideas to get you started:
+## **Goal**
+"I am looking for a position as a Junior Data Scientist to apply my skills in Python and ML for data analysis and model building."

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...